Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach: Abstract

 \section{Abstract}

 Finite-state abstractions (a.k.a. \emph{symbolic models}) present a promising avenue for the formal verification and synthesis of controllers in continuous-space control systems.
 These abstractions provide simplified models that capture the fundamental behaviors of the original systems.
 However, the creation of such abstractions typically relies on the availability of precise knowledge concerning system dynamics, which might not be available in many real-world applications.
-In this work, we introduce an innovative, data-driven, and compositional approach to generate finite abstractions for interconnected systems that consist of discrete-time control subsystems with unknown dynamics.
-These subsystems interact through an unknown static interconnection map.
+In this work, we introduce a novel data-driven and compositional approach for constructing finite abstractions for interconnected systems comprised of discrete-time control subsystems with partially unknown dynamics.
+These subsystems interact through a partially unknown static interconnection map.
 Our methodology for abstracting the interconnected system involves constructing abstractions for individual subsystems and incorporating an abstraction of the interconnection map.
-Within our data-driven framework, we collect data samples from unknown subsystems and collect input-output data from the interconnection map to construct finite abstractions while ensuring their correctness.
+In our data-driven framework, we assume access to black-box representations of the subsystems' transition functions and a finite set of input-output pairs of the interconnection map.
+This allows us to collect data samples from the partially unknown subsystems, facilitating the construction of finite abstractions while ensuring their correctness.
 Nevertheless, the computational complexity of building finite abstractions for interconnected systems based on those of subsystems can still become formidable, especially depending on the structure of the interconnection map.
 To address this challenge, we introduce intermediate variables that streamline the process, breaking down the interconnection and abstraction tasks into more manageable computations.
-To demonstrate the effectiveness of our approach, we present results for two numerical benchmarks: the construction of a finite abstraction for a $32$-dimensional system by combining abstractions of $32$ scalar subsystems, and the synthesis of a controller for an $8$-dimensional system based on its constructed finite abstraction, aimed at achieving a consensus objective.
+To demonstrate the effectiveness of our approach, we present results for three numerical benchmarks: the construction of a finite abstraction for a $32$-dimensional system by combining abstractions of $32$ scalar subsystems; the synthesis of a controller for an $8$-dimensional system based on its constructed finite abstraction, aimed at achieving a consensus objective; and stabilizing a network of $10$ tanks within target regions.

 {\{daniel.ajeleye, majid.zamani\}@colorado.edu} \urladdr{https://www.hyconsys.com/members/dajeleye/} \urladdr{https://www.hyconsys.com/members/mzamani/}